Skip to content

 Quick start:

-# Create mTLS secret
+# Create the mTLS client secret in the operator's namespace

 kubectl create namespace router-hosts-system